-- A student of determination may find it significantly harder to learn or to take part in activities compared to students of the same age.
+- A student of determination may find it significantly harder to learn or to take part inactivities compared to students of the same age.
 These students may need additional support or provision to access the same curriculum. - Special educational provision is additional to, or otherwise differentiated from, the educational provision made for children of the same age.
-The aim of the provision is to ensure the student can access education on an equitable basis and within a common learning environment with same aged peers.

-- A student may be identified as having a learning difficulty if he/she: - Has significantly greater difficulty in learning than most other children of the same age. - Has a disability which either prevents or hinders the child from making use of educational facilities provided in comparison to children of the same age.
+The aim of the provision is to ensure the student can access education on an equitable basis and within a common learning environment with peers the same age. - A student may be identified as having a learning difficulty if he/she: - \circ has significantly greater difficulty in learning than most other children of the same age. - \circ has a disability which either prevents or hinders the child from making use ofeducational facilities provided in comparison to children of the same age.

-A disability is 'a physical or mental impairment which has a substantial and long-term adverse effect on the ability to carry out normal day-to-day activities.'
+A disability is 'a physical or mental impairment which has a substantial and long-termadverse effect on the ability to carry out normal day-to-day activities.'